1. User guide

 The data directory contains the metadb.conf

-configuration file and is also
+configuration file and

-used for temporary storage.
+is also used for temporary storage.
 The metadb.conf

-file should be backed up, or
+file should be

 3.5.
 Upgrading from a previous version